 Why Chief Willoughby, a man everyone loves?
 Especially when he’s dying and the whole town (including Mildred) knows it: “And you still put up those Billboards?”
 “Well, they wouldn’t be as effective after you croak.”
 As far as she’s concerned: “He’s the head of the whole thing.
 The buck stops at him.”

 Yet, does it?
 The war isn’t really with Willoughby.

 The calm, patient Willoughby tries to explain that he’d do anything to catch that guy.
 He’s not cold about it.
-He’s not angry about the billboards.
+Not angry about the billboards, either.
 He gets it.
-He’s a feeling man.
+Willoughby’s a feeling man.
 He understands Mildred and he cares about Dixon.
-He told Dixon long ago there’s too much hate.
+Willoughby told Dixon long ago there’s too much hate.
 He tells him again before he dies: “if you want to be a detective, to detect things, you have to stop and think: Love, thought, and calm,” that’s what you must have.

 But impulsive angry people don’t stop.
 They can’t listen to reason.
-They don’t want to feel.
+Don’t want to feel.
 And when feelings take them over, they get rid of them, fast.
 They blame.
-They act out.
-They don’t think.
-So, where does the buck stop and how?
+Act out.
+Don’t think.
+So, where does the buck stop, and how?

 Can The Buck Finally Stop?

 By the end of his hospital stay and in the final scenes of Three Billboards Outside Ebbing, Missouri, Dixon’s turned a corner.
 Willoughby’s goodness rings in his head.
 He wants to be the detective Willoughby believed he could be.
 He listens and he thinks and he finds the probable suspect to Angela’s murder, in a bar, when he’s least expecting it.
 Just like Willoughby said.